private-synthetic-data-social-sciences/explore_dpcgans/docs/performance-optimization.md

 - Other questions
     - [Why is the number of components hard-coded?]
 It seems more flexible to set the number of components higher, and let the model decide if they are not needed? (see documentation)
         - the running time seems to increase quickly with the number of components
+        - the time complexity also seems to depend multiplicatively on the number of components and on the size of the input (see notebook).
         - in RDT, they use a default of 10

 ## Conclusion